saahil-jain/MIcrosoft_Vision/README.md

 # Steps to Run Proximity detection model

 * ## Prerequisites :
-Download Docker on the system, iF you want to run server as a container.
+Download Docker on the system, if you want to run server as a container.
 When in the vision_models/proximity_detection directory, Enter the following line into the terminal
 #### pip install requirements.txt